simplajs/simpla-video/README.md

 Initializing with static content is useful for bootstrapping a project with predefined content.
 By setting `src` and then calling `Simpla.save()` you can easily set content directly to Simpla.

-**Note:** Since `src` is always overwritten by remote data, you should not have `src` set in production, because if a newer video source gets saved you will experience FOUC (Flash Of Unformatted Content) when the old one is overwritten
+> Since static content is overwritten by remote data, you should not have `src` set in production.
+If a newer video gets saved you will experience FOUC (Flash Of Unformatted Content) when the old one is overwritten

 ## Custom placeholders

-You can set custom placeholders (displayed when simpla-video is editable and does not have a video src set) the same way as native elements, with a `placeholder` attribute
+You can set custom placeholders (displayed when simpla-video is editable and does not have a video src set) with a `placeholder` attribute

 ```html
 <simpla-video path="/video" placeholder="url(https://i.vimeocdn.com/video/499134794_1280x720.jpg)">